Kava-Labs/kava-devnet/spec/xrpPeg.md

 The peg client listens to the reserve multisig address and broadcasts valid deposit transactions, along with a proof that they were included in a closed XRP ledger.
 When the sidechain receives the proof of deposit, it mints tokens on the sidechains equal to the amount that was deposited.

 ### Withdrawals
 Users of the sidechain can withdraw from the reserve by sending a withdrawal transaction to the sidechain.
 When a withdrawal is included in a block in the sidechain, validators individually sign and broadcast transactions that withdraw funds from the reserve on the XRP ledger to the user.
-Peg clients combine these signed transactions and sumbit them to the XRP ledger when 2/3 of validators have broadcast transactions.
+Peg clients combine these signed transactions and submit them to the XRP ledger when 2/3 of validators have broadcast transactions.

 ### Validator Set Notarization

-When the validator set changes and new XRP addresses are commited to on the sidechain, a the multisignature reserve wallet can be updated by updating the signer list and weights.
+When the validator set changes and new XRP addresses and weights are committed to on the sidechain, the multisignature reserve wallet can be updated by updating the signer list and weights.
 This can be done in response to each change, or at a specified threshold.
 As long as the transition in the validator set is not greater than 1/3 of the validator voting power, clients can consider the reserve wallet safe.

-A notarization transaction can be signed by each validator independents and broadcast after a change to the validator set is commited to the side chain.
+A notarization transaction can be signed by each validator independently and broadcast after a change to the validator set is committed to the side chain.
 This transaction MUST be a [Settings](https://github.com/ripple/ripple-lib/blob/develop/docs/index.md#settings) with the following specification
 1. The updated signer list is specified in SignerEntries
 2. There is exactly one memo with a data field that specifies the sha256 hash of the string concatenation of all validator addresses.

-Clients can listen for these signed transactions, combine them, and broadcast them to the XRP ledger when a sufficient quorem of validators have signed transactions.
+Clients can listen for these signed transactions, combine them, and broadcast them to the XRP ledger when a sufficient quorum of validators have signed transactions.